 Sometimes, people will try to subscribe to your email program but make a typo when entering their contact information in your form.
 Other times, if your business model requires people to manually enter their email address into a device, they can make typos too.

-How to Check If You're On an Email Blacklist
+How to Check If You're On an Email Blocklist

-Sometimes, a pristine or recycled spam trap can slip through the cracks and get you blacklisted.
-Fortunately, your email service provider will usually notify you when this happens, but if you want to be absolutely sure that your IP address or domain isn’t on a blacklist, use blacklist checking tools, like Sender Score or MX Toolbox.
+Sometimes, a pristine or recycled spam trap can slip through the cracks and get you blocklisted.
+Fortunately, your email service provider will usually notify you when this happens, but if you want to be absolutely sure that your IP address or domain isn’t on a blocklist, use blocklist checking tools, like Sender Score or MX Toolbox.

-If you send emails through one of your email service provider’s shared IP addresses and it gets blacklisted, it’s your email service provider’s job to delist the shared IP address.
-However, one domain that sends spam from a shared IP address can blacklist the entire shared IP address, so if your actions blacklist your shared IP address, your email service provider has the right to cancel your subscription or require remediation.
+If you send emails through one of your email service provider’s shared IP addresses and it gets blocklisted, it’s your email service provider’s job to delist the shared IP address.
+However, one domain that sends spam from a shared IP address can blocklist the entire shared IP address, so if your actions blocklist your shared IP address, your email service provider has the right to cancel your subscription or require remediation.

 1. Spam Rehab

-To get off most blacklists, you need to work directly with the blacklist operators and prove to them that you’re actually a trustworthy sender.
+To get off most blocklists, you need to work directly with the blocklist operators and prove to them that you’re actually a trustworthy sender.
 You can do this by following email best practices for a certain period of time, which is kind of like entering a spam rehab program.